CEDO Work with Michigan GEAR UP

 GEAR UP STEM Scholars (GUSS) Cohort Development

-Starting with over 3,000 GEAR UP students in Michigan, twenty-two students successfully competed and emerged to become GEAR UP STEM Scholars (GUSS). .
+Starting with over 3,000 GEAR UP students in Michigan, twenty-two students successfully completed and emerged to become GEAR UP STEM Scholars (GUSS).
 Applicants were evaluated based on academic achievement, University partner representation, diversity of schools, gender, and equal representation from both MITE 2 programs.
 As high school seniors, they are prepared to apply for college and pursue a STEM degree.

 GUSS Retreat 1, November 12-15, 2015: GEAR UP STEM Scholars engaged in robust STEM activities with an emphasis on the science disciplines.
 Parent workshop provided.